kaiiiz/hugo-theme-monochrome/exampleSite/content/en/layouts/docs/list.md

 weight: 40
 ---

 List layout is built-in section layout.
-Graytr add options to adjust its behavior.
+Monochrome add options to adjust its behavior.

 ## Configuration